srinivassaitangudu/helpers1/docs/work_tools/dev_system/all.runnable_repo.reference.md

     processor architectures (e.g., x86-64, arm64)
 - The same container is used to run the code in all set-ups (e.g., on a personal laptop, on a server, in the CI)
-- The container mounts the source code as a bind-mount directory so that developers can use external tools to edit the code (e.g., vim, PyCharm, VSCode)
-- A production container copies the code inside so that it contains OS dependencies, Python packages, and code, without any external dependency
 - It is possible to have different dependencies for the dev and prod container
   - E.g., dependencies to run the unit tests are not needed in a prod container
 - The toolchain to build containers is managed through `invoke` targets
   - It supports versioning
 - The Python dependencies are managed through `poetry`

+### Building `dev` container

+- The `dev` container mounts the source code as a bind-mount directory so that developers can use external tools to edit the code (e.g., vim, PyCharm, VSCode)
+- The `dev` container mounts the outermost repo so runnable dirs that are sub directories can see and use //helpers submodule

+### Buiding `prod` container

+- The `prod` container copies the code inside so that it contains OS dependencies, Python packages, and code, without any external dependency
+- The entire repo (not just the current runnable dir) is copied because
+  - We should respect the structure of the repo
+  - We want to ensure setup in the `prod` image mirrors that of the `dev` image
+  - We are guaranteed that all the dependencies are verified
+  - It is difficult to understand what exactly is needed from the repo for a runnable dir to work (e.g., we know we need `helpers`, but what else?)
+- The entire code can be encrypted for confidentiality reason

 ## Running a Docker container

 - Handy wrappers through the `invoke` toolchain are available to perform common operations, e.g.,
   - `invoke docker_bash` to start a shell inside a container

+## Module imports

+- Runnable dirs (which are subdirs of a runnable repo) should still import from the root of their parent repo
+  - The imports should respect the structure of the repo
+  - A runnable dir can be run independently from the rest of the code
+  - However, it should be able to import from other dirs in the same repo as well
+  - For example,
+    - In a set up where //cmamp is a runnable repo and //cmamp/optimizer is a runnable dir
+    - All the imports in //cmamp/optimizer should start from //cmamp rather than
+      //cmamp/optimizer

+- Only runnable dirs (which are runnable repos and can be submodules of other repos), such as //helpers, should use relative imports
+  - For example,
+    - In a setup where //helpers is a submodule of //cmamp (i.e.,
+      //cmamp/helpers_root)
+    - All imports in //helpers can start from //helpers rather than //cmamp

 ## pytest